Welcome to the Section of Structural Biology at Imperial College, London

 The Section of Structural Biology aims to bridge the gap between fundamental biophysics and medical research into the mechanisms underlying human diseases.
-We are sited in South Kensington, as part of the department of Medicine at Imperial College London.
+We are situated in South Kensington, as part of the Department of Medicine at Imperial College London.

 Introduction to The Section of Structural Biology: